JJF1962/bikesharing/README.md

 ![this is an image](https://github.com/JJF1962/bikesharing/blob/main/Resources/Trips%20by%20Gender%20(Weekdays%20per%20Hour).PNG)

 ### Delivery 2 point five -  Create the users trips by gender by weekday.
+Clearly shows again that males are the most active users.

 ![this is an image](https://github.com/JJF1962/bikesharing/blob/main/Resources/Trip%20by%20Gender%20by%20weekday.PNG)